A heretical proposition.

 Word: A word is equal to any identifiable unit, from organism to land formation.
 Any word may also be considered a letter in the composition of a larger word (i.e. “tree”, “leaf”, “forest”, “cell”, “mountain”, “stone”, “canyon”.)

 1. This text is fluid.
-Whether subtly and slowly or suddenly and spectacularly, every part of the text is in an unceasing state of change.αß
+Whether subtle and slow or sudden and spectacular, every part of the text is in an unceasing state of change.αß

 2. The meaning of each word is embodied in the observable form of the word itself.
 Each word implies its process and relations.